Frequently Asked Questions

 I'm was attending the postponed conference, with it being rescheduled until February 2021, what do I need to do?

 Delegates who had registered for the conference should have already had an email with details about the new date.
 You don’t need to do anything else, we will be in touch closer to the time to confirm your attendance and provide all the details you need to know.
 If you have any questions, email [email protected] and our team will help you out.

 My circumstances have changed and I can't attend the rescheduled date, what do I do?

 No problems.
 Email the CrisisX team at [email protected] and we can discuss your options directly.

 Where / when / how?!

-CrisisX: The Readiness Conference is on at Sky City Convention Centre on Tuesday 5th and Wednesday 6th March, 2019.
+CrisisX: The Readiness Conference is on at Hilton Auckland on Monday 15th and Tuesday 16th February 2021.

 Who has organised CrisisX: The Readiness Conference?

 This event has been planned by DRUM, an agency of PHD Group.
 DRUM executes the event with crisis management agency Serious, who works directly with major organisations on their crisis planning and response.